These area activities are scheduled on various weekends and usually on a Wednesday

 Looking for the Field Trip Schedule or Trip Descriptions?

-Download our September 2016 - August 2017 Field Trip Schedule .
+Download our September 2017 - August 2018 Field Trip Schedule .
 This schedule is published in September and is subject to change.
-The MDAS Online Calendar has the most up to date information for upcoming trips.
+The MDAS Online Calendar will have the most up to date information for upcoming trips as the season progresses.

 Field Trip Descriptions are not always updated during the season.